kw7oe/kw7oe.github.io/content/posts/what-you-need-to-know-about-postgresql-timezone.md

 Basically, this can be summarized into `AT TIME ZONE`:

 - convert datetime of `timestamp` to `timestamptz`.
-- convert datetime of `timestamptz` to `timestamp` by shifting the time according to the given timezone.
+- convert datetime of `timestamptz` to `timestamp`.
+- convert time with timezone to a different timezone.

 **Examples**